BerryConsultants/facts-utils/README.md

 # facts-utils
-Utility functions related to Berry Consultants Fixed and Adaptive Clinical Trial Simulator (FACTS)
+Helpers and wrappers related to FACTS (the Fixed and Adaptive Clinical Trial Simulator)